-The BRT praises both the European Commission, its member states, and the Japanese Government for realising the early entry into force of the EU-Japan EPA.
-At the same time, the BRT would like to emphasise that more can be done in order to get the most out of the agreement and also to build on the agreement to further profit from synergies.
+The BRT praises both the European Commission, and its member States, and the Japanese Government for the successful conclusion and enforcement of the EU-Japan EPA.
+In parallel, the BRT would like to emphasise that the parties should be more ambitious in order to get the most out of the agreement and also to build on the agreement to further profit from synergies.
+The effective application of the EPA would prove even more important in ensuring steadfast economic recovery of both sides following the COVID-19 crisis, as well as sustainable connectivity, and quality infrastructure.
+It is also important for the EU and Japan as like-minded countries to strengthen our complementarity and competitiveness through the EPA so that weaknesses in supply chains that have become apparent due to the COVID-19 crisis can be addressed.
 Hence the BRT recommends the following: